martinsumner/leveled/docs/ANTI_ENTROPY.md

 ## Tic-Tac Trees

 Anti-entropy in leveled is supported using the leveled_tictac module.
 This module uses a less secure form of merkle trees that don't prevent information from leaking out, or make the tree tamper-proof, but allow for the trees to be built incrementally, and trees built incrementally to be merged.
-These trees we're calling Tic-Tac Trees after the [Tic-Tac language](https://en.wikipedia.org/wiki/Tic-tac) which has been historically used on racecourses to communicate the state of the market between participants; although the more widespread use of mobile communications means that the use of Tic-Tac is petering out, and rather like Basho employees, there are now only three Tic-Tac practitioners left.
+These Merkle trees we're calling Tic-Tac Trees after the [Tic-Tac language](https://en.wikipedia.org/wiki/Tic-tac) to fit in with Bookmaker-based naming conventions of leveled.
+The Tic-Tac language has been historically used on racecourses to communicate the state of the market between participants; although the more widespread use of mobile communications means that the use of Tic-Tac is petering out, and rather like Basho employees, there are now only three Tic-Tac practitioners left.

 The change from Merkle trees to Tic-Tac trees is simply to no longer use a cryptographically strong hashing algorithm, and now combine hashes through XORing rather than concatenation.
 So a segment leaf is calculated from:

 ``hash(K1, H1) XOR hash(K2, H2) XOR ... hash(Kn, Hn)``

 The Keys and hashes can now be combined in any order with any grouping.
+The use of XOR instead of concatentation is [discouraged in secure Merkle Trees](https://security.stackexchange.com/questions/89847/can-xor-be-used-in-a-merkle-tree-instead-of-concatenation) but is not novel in its use within [trees focused on anti-entropy](http://distributeddatastore.blogspot.co.uk/2013/07/cassandra-using-merkle-trees-to-detect.html).

 This enables two things: